 Moving around the island

 There are only about 140kms of paved and maintained highways on the islands.
-There is an extensive network of forest access roads too, some suitable for a vehicles on short distances, and some definitely not advisable.
+There is an extensive network of forest access roads too, some suitable for short distances, and some definitely not advisable.
 Check out Drive BC for up-to-date road conditions.
-You can also enquire at the Visitor Information Centres in Queen Charlotte Daajing Giids, Sandspit K'il Llnagaay, Port Clements Gamadiis and Masset.
+You can also enquire at the Visitor Information Centres in Queen Charlotte Daajing Giids, Sandspit K'il Kun, Port Clements Gamadiis and Masset.

 Unfortunately, there is no public transportation on island.
 Most communities do have vehicle rentals or a taxi service.